Working through coding challenges is part of the interview process. Especially if you don’t have a lot of professional experience as a React dev yet.

 pages/index.jsx

-When you open the application's issue page you can see that either the "Events" or the "Users" column doesn't show the right data.
+On the application's issue page, either the "Events" or "Users" column displays incorrect data.

 Skills tested: Debugging an existing codebase